theblcl/Minimal-Phone-Guide/docs/apps.md

 Launcher work a bit like a desktop in some ways.
 Minimal Launcher will obviously be updated by the team at TMC, but people have found success with these other launchers, as well as nova (prime).

+### Screen Saver
+    E-Ink ScreenSaver from TT Soft
+This one updates only every 5 minutes to save battery

 ### Shortcuts
     Key Mapper